angular/angular-cli/.github/ISSUE_TEMPLATE/1-bug-report.md

 Please include: commands run (including args), packages added, related code changes.

 If reproduction steps are not enough for reproduction of your issue, please create a minimal GitHub repository with the reproduction of the issue.
+A good way to make a minimal reproduction is to create a new app via `ng new repro-app` and add the minimum possible code to show the problem.
 Share the link to the repo below along with step-by-step instructions to reproduce the problem, as well as expected and actual behavior.

 Issues that don't have enough info and can't be reproduced will be closed.